jz-jimmy/Senior-Design-Human-Robot-Interaction-for-Object-Grasping-with-VR-and-Robotic-Arm/README.md

 ### SubModule 4 VR
 - Chose SteamLink for panel control
-- Use router to increase bandwidth for lower latency
+- Used router to increase bandwidth for lower latency
 - Used IVcam to streamline phone camera to VR

 ## Contact